 Jennifer's Story

 Jennifer joined Watsi on September 17th, 2015.
 Eight years ago, Jennifer joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jennifer's most recent donation traveled 8,500 miles to support John, an aspiring doctor from Kenya, to fund surgery for clubfoot.
+Jennifer's most recent donation traveled 9,000 miles to support Jojina, a 52-year-old grandmother from Malawi, to fund thyroid surgery.

 Impact